sm4rtm4art/LLM_Rag/README.md

 # Multi-Modal RAG System for DIN Standards

-This repository contains a multi-modal Retrieval-Augmented Generation (RAG) system designed for processing and querying DIN standards documents.
+This repository contains a multi-modal Retrieval-Augmented Generation (RAG) system designed for processing and querying Normed standards documents.
 The system leverages both text and image content from PDF documents to provide comprehensive responses to user queries.

 ## Features